msillano/tuyaDAEMON/tuyaDAEMON/README.md

     - [node-red-node-serialport](https://flows.nodered.org/node/node-red-node-serialport) (PM_detector)
     - [node-red-contrib-rtl_433](https://flows.nodered.org/node/node-red-contrib-rtl_433) (433_gateway)

-     Alternative: install a TuyaDAEMON module, then add the missing nodes as required by node-red messages.
+     Alternative: Install a TuyaDAEMON module, then add the missing nodes as required by node-red messages.

 2. The best way is to get the last version for single modules, starting from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON).
-3. See the info of the ´global CORE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
+3. See the info on the ´global CORE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
 4. Using 'full' files is faster than installing individual modules, but the configuration must always be done module by module.
 Advisable in case of updates, the first time is better one module at a time.

 ### module installation (addons) ###